Stopping Medical Malpractice: How Patients Can Help

 (previously posted under the title 6 reasons to sue your doctor-and how not to-conclusion)

-The final reason to sue your doctor involves feelings ,which is more difficult to quantify and illustrate than the behaviors I have discussed before.
-Attorney Richard Baker tells physicians, “Don’t be afraid to face them (family of a patient with a bad outcome.)
+“Don’t be afraid to face them (family of a patient with a bad outcome.)
 It’s important to let them know you understand how they feel.
 Compassionate gestures count.”

-The best way for physicians and patients to work through their feelings about a bad outcome is to start out with a mutually respectful, cooperative relationship.
-Just like any other relationship, there may be times of disagreement; but these can and should be resolved with each satisfied that their viewpoint has been listened to and considered and are comfortable with the final decision.
+Just like any other relationship, there may be disagreement.
+These should be resolved with each satisfied that their viewpoint has been listened to and considered and are comfortable with the final decision.

 mission trip in Mexico; photo by Brian Edgerton